roll/run-py/README.rst

 Run
 ===
-Extendable program to run, get help and list functions/methods from file with autocompletion.
+Program to run, get help and list methods from file with autocompletion.

 Requirements
 ------------